-6. Fun events
+7. Fun Events

 Whilst our pupils do have to pay for some fun events and social events, some of these can be subsidised by the PTA or the school to reduce the cost for our young people and their families.
+No 'fun event' in school will cost a family more than £5.